etohgame/kit/docs/client-objects/elevators.md

 # Elevators

-Elevators are used to propel players and objects in the direction the elevator is facing.
+Elevators are used to propel players and objects in the direction they are facing.

 ## Use Cases

 Elevators can be used to move players and objects around, or launch them away.

 ## Configuration